Programs & Information for Older Adults and Seniors

 Welcome to your one-stop-shop for older adults and seniors programming, events and information!

-This page will be updated frequently, so be sure to check back often for current news, meetings, council presentations, conferences and other resources!
+Be sure to check back often for current news, meetings, council presentations, conferences and other resources!

 - Older Adults and Seniors Events

 - Chestermere Seniors Advisory Committee

 Older Adults Teleconference

 The Older Adults Teleconference is a way to stay in touch while keeping a safe distance.
 This platform can keep people connected who may be otherwise lonely or isolated and gives participants have the opportunity to meet new people.
 The teleconference introduces guest speakers on topics of interest that are requested by the participants.

 - The program is free to the participants.

 - The option of a telephone or video connection.

 - Individuals who cannot travel or those who's mobility difficulties or other health concerns can participate from the comfort of their own home.

 - Programs like this can help to lower depression risks by helping stave off feelings of loneliness.